-遠慮の塊 (えんりょ の かたまり, enryo no katamari) is a slang word in the Kansai dialect, 遠慮のかたまり (えんりょのかたまり, enryonokatamari) indicates a last piece of food on a shared plate by multiple people.
+遠慮の塊 (えんりょ の かたまり, enryo no katamari) is a slang word in the Kansai dialect that means “a last piece of food on a shared plate by multiple people.
 In other words, it is the last bit on a shared plate that people are hesitant to reach for because they don’t want to be viewed as an ignorant glutton (e.g.) a last slice of pizza on a shared plate.

 遠慮のかたまり consists of the two words ‘遠慮 (えんりょ)’ and ‘かたまり’ with a particle ‘の’ in between them.
 The first word is often used as ‘遠慮する’, and that means ‘hold back or refrain from doing something out of consideration for others’, as explained in the other article.
 For instance, when your boss says he/she will treat you at a restaurant, you might 遠慮する (hold back/try not to get carried away) and order the cheapest one on the menu.
 The second word “かたまり” means ‘lump’ or ‘mass’.
 Therefore, 遠慮のかたまり indicates a last piece of food which people hold back reaching for due to their consideration for the others.

 OK then, I’ll have this last piece of food on the plate if that’s fine.

 We’re leaving here soon, so please anyone finish these leftovers